 Speak to you soon,

 p.s Struggling with stress or burnout?
 Feeling lost, stuck or just unmotivated?
-Then book a free Clarity Call with me, and get some support and accountability to help you figure out your next steps.
+Then book an introductory 45min coaching session with me for just £97, and get some support and accountability to help you figure out your next steps.